 1 tablespoon coriander seeds

-Grind to a fine powder in a spice mill.
-Mix with black pepper, sugar and dash of salt.
+Grind both seeds into a fine powder in a spice mill.
+Mix with black pepper, sugar and a dash of salt.

 3 tablespoons five-spice powder